CV tips for teaching assistants

 Use specific examples

-Meanwhile, if you’re considering a TA role for the first time, you should talk about how you have applied some of the key skills in other environments, and how you intend to use those skills in the new environment you see yourself working in.
+- If you’re considering a TA job for the first time, talk about how you have applied some of the key skills in other environments and how you intend to use those skills in your new position as a TA.

 Demonstrate flexible ways of working